IUREDCap/redcap-etl/docs/InstallationGuide.md

         /opt/redcap-etl/bin/redcap_etl.php -c /opt/redcap-etl/config/visits.ini
 In the example above:

-* `/opt/redcap-etl` is the directory where REDCap ETL was installed on the server
+* `/opt/redcap-etl` is the directory where REDCap-ETL was installed on the server
 * `/opt/redcap-etl/config/visits.ini` is a configuration file set up by a user that specifies an ETL process